manhtai/manhtai.github.io/content/posts/electron-react-open-native-dialog.md

 draft: false
 ---

-Recently I'm building a desktop app for developers who is working with plain text: [PlainBelt][0].
+Recently I'm building a desktop app for developers who are working with plain text: [PlainBelt][0].
 It uses Electron with React [boilerplate][1] (ERB), and the old mighty **remote** module [won't work][2] anymore.